Intro (End of the World)

 "Intro (End of the World)" is a song by American singer-songwriter Ariana Grande and the opening track of her seventh studio album, Eternal Sunshine (2024).
 She wrote and produced it with Shintaro Yasuda, Nick Lee, and Aaron Paris.
 The track puts emphasis on Grande's vocals over flanging guitars, soft strings, and harmonies.
 Its lyrics depict Grande's doubts and anxieties of an uncertain relationship.
 An extended and live version were released as part of the album's deluxe editions.

 Most critics were generally positive for "Intro (End of the World)", commenting on its significance as the album's opening track and praising the production.
 The song reached number 19 on the Billboard Global 200 chart and the top ten of national charts in Malaysia, the Philippines, Singapore, and Vietnam.
-It charted in many other countries and received certifications in Brazil, Canada, New Zealand, and the United Kingdom.
+It charted in many other countries and received certifications in Brazil, Canada, New Zealand, the United Kingdom, and the United States.

 Background and release

 Ariana Grande began work on her seventh studio album, Eternal Sunshine, following the 2023 SAG-AFTRA strike that halted the filming of the Wicked movies, wherein she portrays Glinda.
 Grande conceived it as somewhat of a concept album consisting of "different heightened pieces of the same story, of the same experience".
 She wrote "Intro (End of the World)" with Shintaro Yasuda, Nick Lee, and Aaron Paris.
 According to Lee, it was envisioned to be a companion to the album's closing track, "Ordinary Things".

 "Intro (End of the World)" was one of the first three songs announced for Eternal Sunshine on January 27, 2024, and became available alongside the album as its opening track by Republic Records on March 8, 2024.
 A live version was surprise-released as part of Eternal Sunshines Slightly Deluxe and Also Live edition on October 31.
 It was accompanied by a live performance video, which was the first installment in a seven-part live series of the album.
 Grande and a 10-piece band performed an orchestral rendition of the track with new vocal runs from her—Billboards Hannah Dailey said that she adds "fresh emotion".
 An extended version of the song was released in the album's Brighter Days Ahead deluxe edition on March 28, 2025.
 It was also featured in the edition's accompanying short film of the same name.